nsarchana58/Leukemia-ML-Prediction/README.md

-# Leukemia-ML-Prediction
-Machine Learning-Based Prediction and Evaluation of Models for  Leukemia Using the CuMiDa Dataset
+# 🧬 Leukemia Type Classification using Gene Expression Data (CuMiDa)

-A Machine Learning-based approach to predict and classify leukemia subtypes using RNA-Seq gene expression data from the CuMiDa dataset.
-The project demonstrates a full ML workflow including data preprocessing, exploratory data analysis, model training, evaluation, and interpretation using various classification algorithms.
+A Machine Learning-based classification project focused on predicting leukemia subtypes using RNA-Seq gene expression data from the CuMiDa dataset.
+This repository includes preprocessing, exploratory analysis, model training, evaluation, and feature interpretation using multiple ML algorithms.

 ---